 Lisa Yon obtained a BSc in Pscyhology from the University of Toronto, Canada.
 She received a Doctorate in Veterinary Medicine from Cornell University, U.S.A., in 1996.
 She received her PhD from the University of California, Davis, U.S.A. in 2006 in Physiology (Endocrinology of Musth in Asian Bull Elephants), having conducted the majority of her research on elephants in Thailand.
 She joined the School of Veterinary Medicine and Science in 2007.

-Lisa Yon is a Lecturer in Zoo and Wildlife Medicine at the School of Veterinary Medicine and Science.
-She is head of the Behaviour Subgroup of BIAZA's Elephant Welfare Group.
-She currently serves as Chair of the European Wildlife Disease Association.
-She serves as a member of the Ethics Committee for the Zoological Society of London and is a member of the Health and Welfare Committee at Twycross Zoo.
+Lisa Yon is an Associate Professor in Zoo and Wildlife Medicine at the School of Veterinary Medicine and Science.
+She is Head of the Behaviour Subgroup, and Vice Chair, of BIAZA's Elephant Welfare Group.
+She is past Chair of the European Wildlife Disease Association.
+She is a member of the Health and Welfare Committee at Twycross Zoo, and served for 8 years as a member of the Ethics Committee for the Zoological Society of London and.
 She is a member of the IUCN Wildlife Health Specialist Group.
 She is a member of the Board of Trustees of the Frozen Ark Project.
 She serves as a member of the Scientific Advisory Committee for the non-profit organisation Trunks and Leaves, whose aim is to promote conservation of wild Asian elephants.
 She is a Member of the Royal College of Veterinary Surgeons, and served as Head of the Wildlife Team for the recently completed WildTech project ('Novel Technologies for Surveillance of Emerging and Re-emerging Infections of Wildlife').

 I am interested in the health, welfare and conservation of captive and free-living wildlife (with a particular focus on elephants), which includes a One Health approach looking at the interface… read more